A Diverse & Vibrant Intellectual Community

 Georgetown’s faculty has a long and rich tradition engaging issues central to education, learning, and educational policy.
 Faculty in Government, Psychology, Sociology, Linguistics, and the McCourt School of Public Policy all have extensive research and teaching portfolios that center on education, and MAET draws extensively on the insights and knowledge of these interdisciplinary researchers, teachers and thinkers.
 Bringing together these faculty – through both MAET and the Georgetown Education Network – is a major new priority for the Graduate School of Arts & Sciences.

-Sabrina Wesley-Nero directs the undergraduate Program in Education, Inquiry and Justice (EDIJ) and is head of Teacher Preparation for MAET.
+Sabrina Wesley-Nero directs the undergraduate Program in Education, Inquiry and Justice (EDIJ) and is the Assistant Director of MAET.
 Wesley-Nero is a Georgetown (SFS ’95) and Teach for America (Bay Area ’95) alumna with extensive experience in the field of education.
-She has taught in ESL, Spanish bilingual, Spanish immersion, and general education K-12 classrooms, and served as Director of Curriculum for the New Teacher Project in New York before earning her PhD through George Mason University’s Graduate School of Education.
-Upon completion of her PhD, she joined Center for Inspired Teaching (CIT) in Washington, DC, and was named Director of Research and Program Evaluation.
+She has taught in ESL, Spanish bilingual, Spanish immersion, and general education K-12 classrooms, and previously served as Director of Curriculum for the New Teacher Project in New York and Director of Research and Program Evaluation for the Center for Inspired Teaching (CIT) in Washington, DC.
 At CIT, she was instrumental in the development of their teacher certification curriculum and shepherded the organization through the process of gaining accreditation as an approved teacher preparation program.
 She also has served as a program reviewer for both the Office of State Superintendent of Education for the District of Columbia and the National Council for Accreditation of Teacher Education.
 Wesley-Nero has conducted research on the preparation of teachers of English learners and professional development of school leaders.
 Within EDIJ, she teaches courses on urban education, educating the whole child, and philosophy of education.

 Heidi Elmendorf is an Associate Professor of Biology at Georgetown University.
 An award-winning teacher, she has run a research laboratory that has trained many graduate and undergraduate researchers over the past 18 years.
 Elmendorf is the Director of Undergraduate Students and Studies in the Biology Department, overseeing curriculum and academic advising, and she has also led department efforts to emphasize scientific communication within the curriculum.
 Elmendorf has devoted much of her professional life to pedagogical innovation and has worked with both the Carnegie Foundation for the Advancement of Teaching and the American Society for Microbiology on education and education research initiatives and was a co-founder of the ASM-NSF Biology Scholars Program, a national campaign for evidence-driven science education reform.
 As the Director of Science Education Outreach at Georgetown, Elmendorf works with science faculty to facilitate and coordinate various campus partnerships with schools (including DCPS) and community organizations.
 She has additionally assumed a related leadership role at Georgetown on efforts to improve diversity in the sciences; she leads the Regents Science Scholar Program, working from the stage of admissions through academic advising, summer program development, and creation of research internship opportunities.